 My personal take on Freud is that his ideas were a weird mix of both good and out there.
+All the libido stuff, in particular, seems to fall into the out there category.
 While it seems reasonable that anger turned inward could be an experience that some people with depression have, I don’t buy it across the board.
 Then again, I’m not a fan of ideas that reduce any mental illness to something that occurs just one way.

 In an article on The Mighty, Lily Greunewald described her own experience of anger turned inwards in depression.
-She likened it to having her illness tell her that she’s worthless, her actions are pointless, and and she deserves to be punished.
-When she was able to recognize that the anger was coming from her depression’s voice, she could step back from it.
+She likened it to having her illness tell her that she’s worthless, her actions are pointless, and she deserves to be punished.
+When she was able to recognize that the anger was coming from the depression, she could step back from it.
 She wrote:

 “It’s OK to be angry sometimes, to feel passionately opposed to someone or something but staying angry at yourself will just reinforce everything depression wants you to believe.
 It will probably take a lot more hard work for me to exercise anger in an outward, healthy way but for now I am going to try to forgive myself and quiet that voice when it shouts at me again.”

-It’s not up to me to judge her experience, but Greuenwald’s description struck me as more suggestive of shame than anger per se.
-A quick Google search shows that anger and shame often comingle, and one may be outwardly projected as another.
-Still, on an intuitive level, a depression–shame connection seems to make more sense in my mind than a depression–anger connection.
+It’s not up to me to judge her experience, but her description struck me as more suggestive of shame than anger per se.
+A quick Google search shows that anger and shame often co-mingle, and one may be projected as the other.
+Still, on an intuitive level, a depression-shame connection seems to make more sense in my mind than a depression-anger connection.

 And then there’s me

 For me, shame isn’t much of an issue.
-Guilt can be problematic sometimes, but I have a strongly established level of comfort with myself that doesn’t leave a lot of room for shame.
+Guilt can be problematic sometimes, but I have a well-established level of comfort with myself that doesn’t leave much room for shame.
 I’m a pretty logical person, and while emotions aren’t logical, I tend to think that if I’m going to be angry, I’d rather direct it outwardly.
 Also, I don’t particularly like people, so that helps.

 So, if depression and inwardly turned anger are doing a tango, what can help?
 An article in Psychology Today2 on the role of anger in depression suggested that self-compassion and adaptive outward expression of anger are helpful.
 Sounds reasonable enough.